Happy Marriage: 11 Keys to Find Happiness in a Marriage

 - Include more happy times in your life.
 Do this by listing out what makes you happy, like a walk, music, sipping tea with your spouse, or just about anything.

-- Before going to bed make it a point to share things with one another.
+- Share with you partner.
+Before going to bed make it a point to share things with one another.
 Talk about what you noticed during the day that you liked or didn’t like.

 Yes, if you are in a bad marriage where there is lying, abuse, infidelity, things don’t work.
 In such cases you need professional help to find out if you can save your marriage or not.